 - extra virgin olive oil

-- Pound veal scallops with a meat tenderizer to make the slices thinner.
+- Pound the veal scallops with a meat tenderizer to make the slices thinner.

-- Dust meat with a thin layer of flour.
-Shake off excess.
+- Dust the meat with a thin layer of flour.
+Shake off the excess.

 - Heat a saucepan with extra virgin olive oil on medium fire.

 - When the oil is hot, brown both sides of the veal scallops.
 Set them aside.